hpsec/lacat/README.md

 file or pipe them into something else (grep, awk, whatever) for further manipulation.

-It is written in python (targetting 2.6.x) using only the standard libraries that should be available on all RHEL installations.
+It is written in python (targetting 2.7 and 3.5) using only the standard python library.
+If you want to use the kafka integration, you will need to intall the optional `kafka-python` dependency.

 ## License